 Clients seek healthcare services when they have a health issue.
 They come to the health practitioner with the expectation that they will be told what to do to resolve their issue.
 You cannot move into this personally prescriptive role, you must maintain the educational boundary between you and the client.
 It is appropriate to explain the legal issues and limitations and why you must communicate in this particular manner.
 Clients are obviously open to alternative healthcare, they have sought your services and they will be understanding and appreciative.

 Special care should be given to any documents you provide to your clients.
-All documents should contain an educational disclaimer that states that the information is for educational purposes only and the information is not to be used as, used as a substitute for, or considered as medical diagnosis, treatment or prescription.
+All documents should contain an educational disclaimer that states that the information is for educational purposes only and the information is not to be used as, used as a substitute for, or considered as a medical diagnosis, treatment or prescription.
 The disclaimer should also encourage your clients to consult a licensed health care professional before using any herbs or herbal products, before beginning any new exercise or health regime, and for any persistent problem or complaint.

 What does this mean in day-to-day practice?
 How do you conduct a consultation?
 You can certainly assess a client.
 (Another nuance, do not use the word patient.
 You must not use any language or perform any actions that could imply the practice of medicine – so, client, not patient.)
 You can ask questions, prashna.
 You can ask your client to complete a health questionnaire that you provide and review it with the client.
 You can discuss the client’s specific health concerns and goals.
 You can perform an exam.
-You can review all the information you have collected and provide a factual report of findings of their prakruti and vikruti.
+You can review all the information you have collected and then provide a factual report of findings of their prakruti and vikruti.

 Now for the important part: You cannot make any recommendations that are personally applicable to the client.
 You would not want to say, for example, “ Take Triphala to reduce Vata in your colon”.
 This is a prescriptive recommendation personally applicable to the client.
 Your state’s statues likely prohibit even this type of diagnosis and treatment.